ADGEfficiency/dsr-rl/PITCHME.md

 Both of these can achieve the same result

-The policy and value functions interact to move both towards their optimal values - this is one souce of non-stationary learning in RL
+The policy and value functions interact to move both towards their optimal values - this is one source of non-stationary learning in RL

 ---
 ![fig](assets/images/section_3/policy_iter.png)